SkymanOne/folidity/reports/main.typ

 - Formally verify the contract - `folidity verify ...`
 - Compile the contract to Teal executing previous stages as well - `folidity compile ...`.

-More command and options can be displayed via `folidity help` or `folidity <command> help` commands.
+More commands and options can be displayed via `folidity help` or `folidity <command> help` commands.

 It interacts with the aforementioned crates directly and retrieves the result if successful which is passed down to the next stage of compilation.
 If errors are returned, the crate uses `ariadne` #footnote[https://github.com/zesterer/ariadne] crate to nicely format and display the error and associated code with it.